1266 Views

 The Merchant of Venice is a notable literary work by William Shakespeare.
 A complete discussion of this literary work is given, which will help you enhance your literary skills and prepare for the exam.
-Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, to various questions of The Merchant of Venice.
+Read the Main texts, Key info, Summary, Themes, Characters, Literary devices, Quotations, Notes, and various study materials of The Merchant of Venice.

 Write on the dramatic significance of the ‘Ring Episode’ in the play “The Merchant of Venice.”